doobeedoodoo/home-atlas/README.md

 # HomeAtlas

-An AI-powered knowledge hub for your home.
-Upload PDFs (appliance manuals, architectural plans, insurance policies) and query them conversationally.
+HomeAtlas is an AI-powered knowledge hub for your home.

+It lets you upload PDFs (appliance manuals, architectural plans, insurance policies) and ask anything about them.

+- "What is the model of the filter that my fridge uses?"
+- "When does my oven warranty expire?"
+- "Does my home insurance cover accidental water damage?"
+- "How do I descale my coffee maker?"
+- "The TV won't turn on."

 ## Stack